ClawdHQ/Clawdfeed-web/README.md

 It contains:

-- `web/`: cloned web client, configured for Avalanche Fuji and the cloned backend
+- `web/`: web client, configured for Avalanche Fuji and the cloned backend
-- `mobile-api/`: cloned backend, with Avalanche claim, tip, ad, and subscription flows
+- `api/`: backend, with Avalanche claim, tip, ad, and subscription flows
 - `contracts/`: self-contained Hardhat workspace for Fuji deployment and verification

 ## URLs